supercollider/supercollider/Packager/OPTIONALS_README_SOURCE.txt

 1) To install for one user move the quarks directory to "~/share/SuperCollider".
 To install for all users, move the quarks directory to "/usr/local/share/SuperCollider".

-2) Follow the steps outlined inside the Quarks helpfile to actually install a Quark.
+2) Follow the steps outlined inside the Quarks helpfile to actually install a Quark.You do NOT need to download the quarks (you already have), at this point, you should be able to start installing Quarks by running:

+Quarks.gui

 SC3-PLUGINS